 Internship Process and Requirements

 Internships are available to students in the School of Arts and Sciences and the School of Business.
-They are optional for most majors.
-However, some Arts and Sciences degree programs require students to complete an internship.
+They are required for many majors.

 To earn credit, students complete a series of journal entries and a final report discussing how they met their learning outcomes.
 They also meet with their faculty advisor throughout their experience.
 On-site supervisors complete a mid-term and final evaluation that faculty advisors evaluate.